Rural Skills

 Demonstrations

-We also have a brilliant array of craftspeople who will be demonstrating their skills in strawcraft, willow working, tanning, stick and crook making, apple pressing and bread making.
+We also have a brilliant array of craftspeople who will be demonstrating their skills in willow working, stick and crook making, apple pressing and bread making.

 Some of these craftspeople will be running short workshops that you can take part in.

 We’re delighted to welcome back Wendy Barrie, from the Scottish Food Guide.
-Wendy will be running our cookery theatre, with two cookery demonstrations and two tasting sessions throughout the day.
-And she will be joined by Stewart McSorley, from Macduff 1890, who will be demonstrating some butchery skills.
+Wendy will be running our cookery theatre, with cookery demonstrations and two tasting sessions throughout the day.